A Guide To Workers' Compensation

 Workers' Compensation Program in the Division of Claims Administration of the State

 Tennessee workers' compensation laws are designed to provide benefits to employees who are injured as the result of an accident which occurs in the course of employment.
 There is no clear cut definition available to describe when an injury is or is not compensable.
-Employees should perform the duties of their job in a careful manner and report any conditions in the workplace which are hazardous to the Office of Human Resources
+Employees should perform the duties of their job in a careful manner and report any conditions in the workplace which are hazardous to the Office of Environmental Health and Safety.

 This guideline is intended to be a summary of the Workers' Compensation Program and does not address every detail of the Program.
-Should you have questions regarding this Program, please feel free to contact the Office of Human Resources at 931-221-7177 or the Division of Claims Administration at 615-741-2734 for further information.
+Should you have questions regarding this Program, please feel free to contact the Office of Environmental Health and Safety at 931-221-6103 or the Division of Claims Administration at 615-741-2734 for further information.